What Is Kinako? A Surprisingly Healthy Japanese Delicacy

 History of Kinako

-The process of creating this sugar alternative is actually not very complicated.
+The process of creating this sugar alternative is not very complicated.
 It just requires roasting and then grinding the soybeans to a fine powder.
 In most cases, the skin of the soybean is removed before pulverizing the beans, but some varieties retain the roasted skin.
-Yellow soybeans produce a yellow powder, and green soybeans produce a light-green product.
+Yellow soybeans produce yellow powder, and green soybeans produce light green.

 Curious about kinako and other authentic Japanese snacks?
 Sakuraco ships local Japanese snacks all over the world right to your doorstep.